knyete/Micropython-scheduler/README.md

 Test/demonstration programs
  1. ledflash.py Flashes the onboard LED's asynchronously
- 2. roundrobin.py Demonstrates round-robin schedulting.
+ 2. roundrobin.py Demonstrates round-robin scheduling.
  3. irqtest.py Demonstrates a thread which blocks on an interrupt.
  4. subthread.py Illustrates dynamic creation and deletion of threads.
  5. lcdtest.py Demonstrates output to an attached LCD display.